truenas/documentation/content/SCALE/SCALECLIReference/Auth/_index.md

 #### Description
 The `two_factor_auth` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
-The command returns true if two-factor authentication enabled, false if not enabled.
+The command returns true if two-factor authentication is enabled, false if not enabled.

 #### Usage
 From the CLI prompt, enter: